bugcrowd/templates/submissions/description/insecure_os_firmware/template.md

 ## Steps to Reproduce

-1. Enable a HTTP interception proxy, such as Burp Suite or OWASP ZAP
 1. Start {{application}} on the operating system and navigate to {{url}}
-1. Input the following payload into {{parameter}} and observe that the application is vulnerable:
+1. Input the following payload into {{parameter}}:

 {{Payload}}

+1. Observe that the OS firmware is insecure

 ## Proof of Concept (PoC)